 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Inola has relatively fewer families with younger children, and/or college students.
 Combined, this makes Inola a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Being a small town, Inola does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Inola with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.05% of adults in Inola have a bachelor's degree or advanced degree.
+The citizens of Inola are slightly less educated than the national average of 21.84% for the average city or town: 15.05% of adults in Inola have a bachelor's degree or advanced degree